 Every day, we are faced with dozens of decisions – big and small…important and seemingly insignificant.
-This one-day workshop presents participants with science and anecdotes that demonstrate effective ways for examining issues, coming to conclusions and solving difficult problems.
+This one-day workshop presents participants with science and anecdotes that demonstrate effective ways for examining issues, coming to conclusions and making difficult decisions.
 The workshop takes an active and practical approach to the issues by allowing participants to work on their own decisions and problems to practice the skills immediately.

-- What does the research tells about our biases?
+- What does the research tell us about decision-making?

-- What models and tools are available for me to begin using, immediately?
+- What tools are available to us to make better decisions?

 Who Should Attend

 - Individuals interested in finding new ways to build trustful relationships